moj-analytical-services/rpackage_training/README.md

 **Exercise**
 * Add a NEWS file to your package (`usethis::use_news_md()`).
-* We will not be submitting this package to CRAN so update the n
+* We will not be submitting this package to CRAN so update the bullet point to something like "initial release".
+* Run `devtools::check()` - if all the check pass commit and push the NEWS file.

 ### 13. Managing releases of your package